MAINE'S FOOD SYSTEM NETWORK

 ABOUT THE NETWORK

 The Maine Network of Community Food Councils (MNCFC), founded in 2011, is a network of community-based food councils from around the state.
-We work together to amplify the great work that local councils do in their own communities, and to help each other replicate our successes.
-We do this through monthly meetings, ongoing communications, an annual summit, and shared fundraising efforts.
-Participation in MNCFC allows council members to share insight into successful local strategies, troubleshoot common challenges, and be inspired by the work of other councils.
-We are committed to supporting the development of new food councils in Maine, and to sharing the steps, timeline, resources and outcomes of projects with any interested councils from the MNCFC network.
-We are also committed to working with other likeminded groups throughout the state to make real, lasting improvements to our food systems.
+We work together to amplify the great work that local councils do in their own communities, and to help each other be successful in our efforts.
+We do this through monthly meetings, resource sharing, annual summits, shared education and shared fundraising efforts.
+We are committed to supporting each other, as well as the development of new food councils in Maine.
+We are also committed to collaborating with friends and allies throughout Maine, New England, and beyond to make real, lasting improvements to our food systems.
 MNCFC is currently a part of some exciting statewide collaborations including the Maine Food Policy Work Group and the Maine Food Convergence Project.